Dilemmas and Dangers in AI

 How YOU can make a difference

-Help tackle the biggest risks from artificial intelligence
+Help tackle the biggest risks and opportunities posed artificial intelligence

-Who: Smart, curious, and ambitiously altruistic students aged 15-19 in the UK or Ireland who haven’t yet started university
+Who: Smart, curious, and ambitiously altruistic students aged 15-19 who haven’t yet started university

 What you can expect